 Trade shows have largely fallen out of favor as a lead generation source.
 They are expensive and in the era of self–directed online research, buyers can now easily gather helpful information on just about any brand they get curious about.
 Digital lead generation is both less expensive and more productive.
 That said, the IFE has seen a rebound over the past few years and traffic at the center was high when we visited.
 There were many serious franchise candidates mixed in with the curious in the aisles of the Javits center.

 This makes sense as record numbers of immigrant buyers are seriously evaluating US brands and the Affordable Care Act has given entrepreneurs access to health insurance, which allows them to leave a traditional job with a benefits package.
 Millennials are researching ownership in large numbers and financing has finally risen to reasonable levels, making ownership possible for a larger number of candidates.

-Holding a trade show gives serious candidates something self–directed research doesn’t — access to the source of information.
+Holding a trade show gives serious candidates something self–directed research doesn’t – access to the source of information.
 Trade shows are great to see what is out there, and a lot of prospects we talked to were already well into the sales process with a specific brand.
 They were coming to the show to meet the franchise staff in person and were using it as a way to check out other concepts.
+With this in mind, if you are considering attending a trade show in the future, it is well worth reaching out to a brochure maker so that you can design and print a wide range of promotional materials such as brochures, flyers, and posters that can be filled with information about your products and services and distributed accordingly.
 Trade shows may not be the most cost-effective way to recruit buyers, but they still have a place in your lead generation plan.
 Looking for lead generation help?
 Visit https://www.salesforce.com/products/guide/lead-gen/ for more information.